Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Baby step 3b: Save for a house

 If you’re feeling motivated and ambitious, you could save and pay cash for a house.
 That’s a little more complicated with a lot more patience.
-I’ve seen people do it and its a lot of fun to watch.
+I’ve seen people do it, and it’s a lot of fun to watch.

-Baby Step 4: Invest 15% of Your
+Baby Step 4: Invest 15% of Your Household Income in Retirement

-Now, if you are late to the investment game, you might have to go higher than 15%.
+If you are late to the investment game, you might have to go higher than 15%.
 We were, and I am finding my way up to 20% for my husband.
 He only has five years until retirement – I want him to retire in two.

 Baby Step 5: Save for Your